-Our investment objective is to provide attractive risk-adjusted total return to our stockholders over the long term, primarily through dividends and secondarily through capital appreciation.
-We intend to achieve this objective by constructing a wellbalanced portfolio consisting of Agency RMBS, MSR and other financial assets, with a focus on managing various associated risks, including interest rate, prepayment, credit, mortgage spread and financing risk.
+Our objective is to deliver stable performance across changing market environments, and we are acutely focused on creating sustainable stockholder value over the long term.
+We intend to achieve this objective by constructing a well-balanced portfolio consisting of MSR, Agency RMBS, and other financial assets, with a focus on managing various associated risks, including interest rate, prepayment, credit, mortgage spread and financing risk.
 The preservation of book value is of paramount importance to our ability to generate total return on an ongoing basis.

-Our investment team makes investment decisions based on a rigorous asset selection process that takes into consideration a variety of factors, including expected cash yield, risk-adjusted returns, current and projected credit fundamentals, current and projected macroeconomic considerations, current and projected supply and demand, credit and market risk concentration limits, liquidity, cost of financing and financing availability.
+We make investment decisions based on a rigorous asset selection process that takes into consideration a variety of factors, including expected cash yield, risk-adjusted returns, current and projected credit fundamentals, current and projected macroeconomic considerations, current and projected supply and demand, credit and market risk concentration limits, liquidity, cost of financing and financing availability.
 It is our intention to select our assets in such a way as to maintain our REIT qualification and our exemption from registration under the 1940 Act.